Login nodes

 • job preparation and submission

-• scp'ing data in and out of the cluster
+• copying data in and out of the cluster (with scp, sftp or rsync via ssh)

 • short test runs of your program (≤ 30 minutes)